-Dr. Haberman is an assistant professor in psychology and a member of the neuroscience program.
+Dr. Haberman is an associate professor in psychology and a member of the neuroscience program.
 His research focuses broadly on visual perception, with a focus on a phenomenon known as ensemble perception.
 This critical heuristic, or shortcut, allows us to represent copious amounts of information using summary statistics.
 For example, we can readily see the ′average in the crowd,′ whether that average is motion, size, or even facial expression.
 Ensemble perception helps provide us with the sense of a complete visual world, even though at any given moment we are explicitly aware of only a very small fraction of it.

 Haberman, J., Lee, P., & Whitney, D. (2015).
 Mixed emotions: Sensitivity to facial variance in a crowd of faces.
 Journal of Vision, 15(16.doi:10.1167/15.4.16).

 Haberman, J., Brady, T.F., & Alvarez, G.A.
 (2015).
 Individual differences in ensemble perception reveal multiple, independent levels of ensemble representation.
 Journal of Experimental Psychology: General, 144(2), 432-446.

 Whitney, D., Haberman, J., & Sweeny, T.D.
 (2013).
 From textures to crowds: Multiple levels of summary statistical perception.
 In J.S.
 Werner and L.M.
 Chalupa (Eds.), The New Visual Neurosciences (pp.695-710): MIT Press.

 Haberman, J. & Whitney, D. (2012).
 Ensemble Perception: Summarizing the scene and broadening the limits of visual processing.
 In J. Wolfe and L. Robertson (Eds.), From Perception to Consciousness: Searching with Anne Treisman.
 Oxford University Press.